CrushSuite/crush-suite-sdk/README.md

 **Upon valid pre-compliance check, the cart must be updated to include:**

 **Cart attributes:**

 - Import attribute key constants from CrushSuite Core. `import { CART_CUSTOMER_DOB, CART_VALID_COMPLIANCE_ID } from '@crushsuite/sdk/core'`
 - Customer date of Birth.
 Use the `CART_CUSTOMER_DOB` key, and `{ day, month, year }` for value
 - Valid compliance check ID.
 Use key `CART_VALID_COMPLIANCE_ID` and value `complianceKey`

 **Compliance Fees**

-Add any applicable compliance fees as cart line items
+- Add any applicable compliance fees as cart line items
+- Store the ID of the compliance fee in order to remove them if the user returns from checkout.

+##### Next Steps:

+Once the cart is updated with applicable attributes and compliance fees, you should redirect the user to checkout imediately.

+If the user abandons checkout and returns to the site, you should immediately remove the compliance fee(s) from their cart, using the stored ID of that item.
+This is to ensure that the proper amount of fees are added to the cart based on on the cart contents at time of checkout.

 #### Compliance Events
 To send compliance events (for analytics and logging), use: